-The enacted fiscal year 2010 budget for the Motor License Fund estimates revenues of \$2,636.1 million, an increase of 3.1 percent over fiscal year 2009 receipts.
-The enacted fiscal year 2010 Motor License Fund budget appropriates and authorizes \$2,683.9 million, a decrease of 1.5 percent from fiscal year 2009 expenditures.
-The enacted fiscal year 2010 budget anticipates a partial draw down, totaling \$49.3 million, of the fiscal year 2009 unappropriated balance.
-The anticipated unappropriated fiscal 2010 year-end balance is estimated to be \$9.9 million.
+The enacted fiscal year 2010 budget for the Motor License Fund re-estimates revenues of \$2,600.9 million, an increase of 1.7 percent over fiscal year 2009 receipts.
+The enacted fiscal year 2010 Motor License Fund budget appropriates and authorizes, less estimated lapses, \$2,644.1 million, a decrease of 3.0 percent from fiscal year 2009 expenditures.
+The enacted fiscal year 2010 budget anticipates adding \$47.9 million to the fiscal year 2009 unappropriated balance.
+The anticipated unappropriated fiscal 2010 year-end balance is estimated to be \$105.6 million, an increase of 83 percent from the fiscal year 2009 level.